SW15gooner/codedump_tests/README.md

 Since this Covid stuff, I have been slowly learning Python while working.

 Here is a collection of random smatterings.
 There is no obvious structure here, this is a dumping ground.
 I will attempt to comment each file and add descriptions elsewhere.

+Also, I pretty sure most can be done much much more efficiently, and the code might seem all over the place in places.
+Part of the learning curve ;)